bjornaa/ladim1/doc/source/output.rst

   count = particle_count[n]
   X = nc.variables['X'][start:start+count]

-Note that some software uses 1-based indexing (matlab, fortran by default) In MATLAB the code is::
+Note that some languages uses 1-based indexing (MATLAB, fortran by default) In MATLAB the code is::

   % Should be checked by someone who knows matlab